When Fortune Turns the Wheel

 Ray Fisher sang When Fortune Turns the Wheel in 1982 on her Folk-Legacy album Willie's Lady.
 She commented in the accompanying booklet:

 I first heard Louis Killen, of Gateshead, Co.
 Durham, sing this song.
 His version had come from Alan Rogerson of Northumberland and had a “south of the border” flavour.
-I subsequently gleaned the Scottish text from Greig's Folk-Songs of the North-East which was remarkably similar in tune and content, but varied only in local references, i.e. place names etc. This is one of the great parting songs.
+I subsequently gleaned the Scottish text from Greig's Folk-Song of the North-East which was remarkably similar in tune and content, but varied only in local references, i.e. place names etc. This is one of the great parting songs.

 Aaron Jones sang When Fortune Turns Her Wheel in 2005 on his and Claire Mann's CD Secret Orders.